AlexxNB/svelte-docs/docs_src/src/pages/builtins/example.md

 ### Styling

 Styles of the documentation site doesn't affect on the Example's result.
 Examples have their own global styles(which will be used by all examples).
-It is stored in `src/theme/examples.css` file.
+You can read more in the [Theming examples](theming/examples) section.It is stored in `src/theme/examples.css` file.

-Also, you can include global styles from any local file or installed package using [config.incCSS](config/inccss) option.

-All styles inside `<style>` block in Examples are encapsulated like in ordinary Svelte component.